Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

     <img src="results/Electric_Potential.gif" width="600">
     <br/>
     <br/>
     Figure 5: The distribution of electric potential for various shifts between the combs.
+The git animation is obtained using <a href="paraview_gif.py">paraview_gif.py</a> file.
 </div>
 <br/>